 Advisor Console Roles

 The first user of any Advisor Console, by default, will be a Console Admin.
-From there, that Admin can invite in additional staff members as either Console Admins or Console Users.
+From there, that Admin should invite in additional staff members as either Console Admins or Console Users.
 We encourage limiting the number of Advisor Console admins as a security best practice.
 Most firms will only have one or two admins.

 Console Admins